jessieliu1/twenty-forty-eight/README.md

 Threads do the actual playing of the game with client.
 A `Game` is created.
 After requesting the information like a NetID, the board is sent as a String to the client.
 Note: The String version of the board is different from just the `toString()` method of `GameBoard` - the Client only reads one line of input at a time, so instead of line breaks after each row, the "\n" character is replaced with a semicolon.
 No non-board messages can contain a semicolon.
 The `GameThread` interprets client input of moves by playing the move on the board and sending it back.

 ##MySQL
-Digital Ocean has a helpful tutorial for installing mysql on Ubuntu: https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-14-04.
+Digital Ocean has some really great MySQL tutorials.

+For installing mysql on Ubuntu: https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-14-04.

+For creating users and granting permissions: https://www.digitalocean.com/community/tutorials/how-to-create-a-new-user-and-grant-permissions-in-mysql